nqd/nqd.github.io/_posts/2022-07-11-dont-use-faktory-seriously.md

 My first impression is like well the guys are bold enough to build their message via TCP.
 Why don't simply use gRPC for communication?
 I don't have the answer right now, guessing the author loves Redis (which is the only storage for Faktory so far) so much and wants to go [the same text-based protocol](https://github.com/contribsys/faktory/wiki/Worker-Lifecycle#network-connection) like that of Redis.

 The whole purpose of Faktory, as well as any background job server, is to answer the `Can I do this work later?` question.
 To be specific, it should be able to schedule a job in one of the following cases:

-a.
-Run this job as soon as possible,
+1. Run this job as soon as possible,
-b.
-Run this job in the next 30 mins, and
+2. Run this job in the next 30 mins, and
-c.
-Run this job at 9:00 AM every Monday.
+3. Run this job at 9:00 AM every Monday.

 As we will see later, Faktory has different APIs for those cases, and also different implementations.